The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Tsu, JP

-Kunihiro Asanuma practices in Tsu, Japan.
+Kunihiro Asanuma practices practicing medicine in Tsu, Japan.
 Asanuma is rated as an Advanced expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-Their top areas of expertise are Adult Soft Tissue Sarcoma, Osteosarcoma, Lung Metastases, Osteotomy, and Bone Graft.
+They are also highly rated in 8 other conditions, according to our data.
+Their clinical expertise encompasses Adult Soft Tissue Sarcoma, Osteosarcoma, Osteochondroma, Osteotomy, and Bone Graft.

 Advanced in Hereditary Multiple Osteochondromas